What is leadership….but the blind choice of one route over another and the confident pretence that the decision was based on reason. (Robert Harris)

 Law 38 (Run out) is the ultimate challenge for an umpire.
 In my three years in the lower divisions I was dishing them out like confetti, pressing the trigger or declining an appeal far too quickly.
 Over the years I have got much better, mainly through the excellent training my association provides, along with a forensic collection of nuanced examples that have helped me construct a run-out crime scene and act accordingly.
 Judging a run-out is often a literal too close to call exercise which is presumably why umpires in sell-out stadia have an army of television engineers to do the job for them.

-There are two types of close run-out calls; the pick-up and throw at the stumps from within the 30-yard circle (whether imaginary or real) and a boundary field and throw that might break most laws of physics with a direct hit, or the more common throw to the wicket-keeper who breaks the wicket while the batters are trying to steal a second or third run.
-There is also the bowler in follow-through deflecting a straight drive onto the stumps leaving a batter backing up with egg on his face in his attempt to poach a run.
+There are two types of close run-out calls; the pick-up and throw at the stumps from within the thirty-yard circle (whether imaginary or real) and a boundary field and throw that might break most laws of physics with a direct hit, or the more common throw to the wicket-keeper who breaks the wicket while the batters are trying to steal a second or third run.
+There is also the bowler in follow-through deflecting a straight drive onto the stumps leaving a batter backing up with egg on face in the attempt to poach a run.
 I’ve been caught on the hop a few times on that one.

 Humans are fallible, that is how run-outs occur.
 I’ve seen established partnerships of seventy-plus come to a dramatic demise because one of the guys sees a run that doesn’t exist and ruins his partner’s weekend.
 Club level cricket is no different to any competitive sport, the folk that excel intuitively know how to walk the line of seizing the moment without taking unnecessary risks.
 Run-outs occur because batters are unable to concentrate at the required level all of their time at the crease.